shibbirmcc/system-design-demo/README.md

 ![Alt text](images/Deployment-Architecture-Improvement.png?raw=true "Deployment Architecture")

-Deploying a Key-value store like Etcd or Redis can improve db opertaion.
+Deploying a Key-value store like Etcd or Redis can improve db operation.
 Especially Redis could perform better since it is an In memory Database.
 All the ping requests from the [Appliance](Appliance/README.md) can be stored in the Key-Value store and then the appliance status can be updated with a background job from the [ApplianceStatusStore](ApplianceStatusStore/README.md)

 ## Alternate Solution